A frugal CNC Oxyfuel Cutter

 Pictures of some steel fabrication microenterprises in Oman

-The project was started by carrying our a field visit to manufacturing microenterprises in the industrial cluster of Wadi Kabir Sanaya in the city of Muscat.
+The project was started by carrying out a field visit to manufacturing microenterprises in the industrial cluster of Wadi Kabir Sanaya in the city of Muscat.
 The cluster has a pre-dominantly dense population of migrant run manufacturing microenterprises.
 Due to limited online and telecommunication opportunities of the microenterprises, interviews with the respondents were carried out face to face at their sites of business.
 The respondents were all male migrants from the South Asian countries of Pakistan, India, and Bangladesh.
 Semi-structured interviews and field observations were carried out to gain an understanding of the technology needs and readiness levels of the target group.
 Talking with the shop owners revealed insights into their available resources, educational backgrounds and day to day lives.
 Most had small workshop spaces which were not more than 15-20 square meters.
 They were all open air workshops with no climate control and dust being everywhere.
 They seldom had the time to work on such projects due to working 6 days a week, 12 hours each day.
 This mean’t they rarely had free time and therefore it was imperative to find a company that would be willing to help with the build during their work hours.

 Interviewing owners and workers from various steel fabrication microenterprises in Oman.

-Key points learned from the interviews were:
+Key points learned from the first pilot interviews were:

 1. Plate thicknesses they normally cut with a gas cutter range from 3 to 40 mm.